thacherT1D/webdevstuff/Data_Structures__Algorithms/Algorithms.desc.md

 Suppose you have two mathematical functions, `f(x)` and `g(x)`.
 A function `f(x)` is said to be `O(g(x))` (pronounced 'Big O of g(x)') if there exists some positive constant `C` such that `|f(x)|` is less than or equal to  `C * |g(x)|` for `x` sufficiently large.

 When we talk about time complexity and Big O in this class, `f(x)` will typically roughly correspond to the runtime of some javascript function (or, if you prefer, the number of operations that function needs to perform), while `g(x)` will roughly correspond to the size of that function's input.
-(You can also talk about Big O within the context of [space complexity](https://www.cs.northwestern.edu/academics/courses/311/html/space-complexity.html), but we'll save that for another time.)

 > Don't worry if that's difficult to comprehend!
 We'll show plenty of examples below.
 The rigorous definition is a helpful point of reference, especially as you begin to familiarize yourself with the concept.

 ## Big-O Examples

-The best way to get started with big-O notation is to start with some examples...
+The best way to get started with big-O notation is to start with some examples.

 ### [O(n) / Linear Time](https://en.wikipedia.org/wiki/Time_complexity#Linear_time)